-If it’s too good to be true… it definitely is.
+If it seems too good to be true… it probably is.

 As scammers become more and more sophisticated, unfortunately more hardworking Australians are falling victim to clever scams, with the ACCC reporting record losses to fraudsters this year of over $21 million.

 People aged over 65, indigenous people and those with disabilities were among the most vulnerable.